Placeholder-Software/Dissonance/docs/Reference/Networking/Network-Protocol.md

 This document will give you an overview of how the Dissonance network system manages this data.
 To see the exact packet format look at `PacketWriter.cs` and `PacketReader.cs` in the Dissonance package, these structs have a method for writing/reading each different packet type.

+**Knowledge of the network format is not necessary to work with Dissonance in most cases**.
+This documentation is only required if you want to interact with Dissonance over the network from your own non-Unity code.
+For example writing a Dissonance server in another language to host separately from Unity.

 ## Terminology

 #### Peer